 EDITOR IN CHIEF

 Garrett Dennert was raised in West Michigan and in 2012 earned his B.A. in Creative Writing from Grand Valley State University.
 From 2012 through 2014, Garrett served as the Nonfiction Editor of Squalorly.
 He has been fortunate enough to place literary work at Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.

 Garrett founded Orson's Publishing in 2016.
 That same year, he published his first novel, Wounded Tongue.

-Currently, Garrett serves as editor for the Visual Arts portions of Orson's Review.
+Currently, Garrett serves as editor for the Visual Arts and Creative Nonfiction portions of Orson's Review.